augusto-rosa/mysql-data-cleaning/README.md

 # 🧹 Layoffs Dataset – Data Cleaning with MySQL

-This project performs a complete data cleaning process using MySQL on a dataset of global layoffs available on [Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022).
+This project performs a complete data cleaning process using MySQL on a dataset of global layoffs available on [Kaggle - layoffs](https://www.kaggle.com/datasets/swaptr/layoffs-2022).
 The goal is to transform the raw dataset into a clean, standardized, and analytics-ready format that can later be used for further data exploration, reporting, and visualization.

 ---